There are two categories of blacks: carbon-based, and iron oxide-based.

 Chromatic blacks are, as the name implies, non-black pigment-containing mixes, that usually combine two complimentary colours.
 There are several kinds, most likely differing per manufacturer in transparency, temperature, tone, density, &c.
 I have no experience with these, but can imagine you can find a chromatic black for most specific purposes.

 Changing recipes also mean variable characteristics, so the information in this list unfortunately should be taken with a grain of salt.
-In this sense, user174174 is right in his/her answer as well: to get specific information, it's best to consult the web or manufacturer's website for the specific series and pigment.
-That said, this overview might serve as a guideline.
+In this sense, user174174 is right in their answer as well: to get specific information, it's best to consult the web or manufacturer's website for the specific series and pigment.

 Sources: